syalontr/redis-session-manager/README.md

 Note: A session can be persisted immediately to redis in the web application by setting the RedisSession#SAVE_IMMEDIATELY_ATTR) attribute to any value.

 ## Lettuce
 * Default configuration: (communicates with redis on localhost:6379)
 ```
 <Manager className="com.crimsonhexagon.rsm.lettuce.LettuceSessionManager" />
 ```

-Multiple nodes can be configured with the `nodes` parameter:
+Multiple nodes can be configured with the `nodes` parameter (this includes AWS Elasticache config):
 ```
 <Manager
   className="com.crimsonhexagon.rsm.lettuce.LettuceSessionManager"